 Common Law Severance Calculation: The severance that an employer needs to pay to a terminated employee depends on a list of factors such as the length of service, age, reason for dismissal, the position the employee held within the company, compensation, whether the employee was actively recruited and the general economy.
-Approximately one further week of notice is required for each additional year of employment.
 Do note that common law doesn't draw a distinction between Payment in lieu of working notice and "severance" (payment for long term service), everything is calculated as a full package in a wrongful dismissal claim.
 Entitlements under common law for damages for wrongful dismissal may dramatically exceed the statutory entitlements described in this section.
 A damage award in a successful wrongful dismissal case be as high as 24 to 26 months in some extreme cases.
-However, there's much less uncertainty involved in an ESA termination pay and severance determination as compared to that of a wrongful dismissal action, thus it allows a more speedy resolution.
+However, there's much less uncertainty involved in an ESA termination pay and ESA severance pay determination as compared to that of a wrongful dismissal action, thus it allows a more speedy resolution.

-ESA Termination Pay Calculation: The statutory termination pay is calculated specifically by multiplying the employee’s regular wages (excluding overtime) for a regular work week by the sum of:
+ESA Severance Pay Calculation: The statutory severance pay is calculated specifically by multiplying the employee’s regular wages (excluding overtime) for a regular work week by the sum of:

 (the number of completed years of employment) + (the number of completed months of employment of the final year divided by 12)

-The maximum termination pay entitlement under the Act is an amount equal to the employee’s regular wages for a regular work week for a period up to 26 weeks.
+The maximum severance pay entitlement under s.
+65 of the Employment Standards Act (ESA) is an amount equal to the employee’s regular wages for a regular work week for a period up to 26 weeks.
 Severance must be paid as a lump sum within seven days after termination of employment or on the next regular pay day, whichever is later, unless the employee agreed otherwise.

 We recommend that legal advice be obtained whenever a severance proposal is provided by an employer.
-In many cases the severance package offered is of much lower value than what you would otherwise be entitled to under the ESA or the common law wrongful dismissal.
+In many cases the severance package offered is of much lower value than what you would otherwise be entitled to under the common law wrongful dismissal.

 If you are an employer contemplating a severance package to workers, it's important that you comply with all statutory requirement, which can be tedious at times.